 Sign up for a Trial ClassAcademie Duello’s vibrant youth program brings history to life through the martial arts of knights and musketeers!
 Children ages 8-14 can join us for our regularly scheduled youth classes and our seasonal Knight Camps.

-- In July & August there are no youth classes on Mondays or Wednesdays
+- In July & August there are no youth classes on Wednesdays

 - Register for Knight CampKnight Camps are week-long adventure day camps.

 - Monday through Friday, 10:00 am – 3:30 pm

 - Before care from 8:30 am and after care until 5:00 pm available

 Although our ongoing programs start at 8 years old, children as young as 6 can learn the basics of swordplay in one of our birthday party packages or in private lessons.
 Youth 15+ are eligible to join our Adult Programs.

 When you arrive for a class, you are greeted by the Academie Duello Front Desk team.
 Our front desk staff are able to answer all of your questions about the school, our programs, and our instructors.

 All of Academie Duello’s youth classes involve a mix of close-quarters and weapons-based training.
 Classes start with a fun group warm-up, moving on to unarmed material to encourage good posture, structure, and movement.
 The last half of class is devoted to solo and pairs exercises designed to teach proper weapon handling in a fun, engaging, and safe way.
 Whenever possible, we use blunt metal training swords for solo exercises and controlled drilling.
 Any time there’s a chance of head contact we wear protective masks, and when things speed up we swap out the metal swords for plastic.

 After class the instructor is always available for questions, whether it’s about class content, other programs at Academie Duello, or general questions about the context of the arts we teach.
 If you have any questions on your way out, or if you want to sign up for more classes, you can also check in with the front desk.